OWASP/www-chapter-belo-horizonte/meOwna/README.md

   <em>meOwna's intuitive interface designed for hands-on security learning</em>
 </p>

+## 🆕 What's New in Version 2

+Version 2 brings a cleaner codebase, several bug fixes, a native automated installer, better adaptation for Linux environments, and new functional improvements such as an item listing on the main page and a books section on the user page.

+**New vulnerabilities added in v2:**

+* XXE (XML External Entity)
+* SQL Injection
+* Timing Attack
+* 2FA (OTP) flaw
+* Route discovery simulation in SPA (Single Page Application)
+* File upload bypass
+* Updated Broken Link Hijacking

+A free, complete course teaching how to use the lab is also available on [YouTube](https://www.youtube.com/playlist?list=PLAACtr-bKsUs).

 ## 🔓 Available Vulnerabilities

 The environment is designed to explore a wide range of common web application security flaws.
 Some of the vulnerabilities you will find include: